Driving home now

 Let's dive into the shallow end

-I'd love to drive ferrari's
+I'd love to drive Ferrari

 I'd love to have it all

-I'd love to walk the tightrope
+I'd love to walk the tight rope

-You'd love to see me fall
+I'd love to see you fall

 Lyrics submitted by Ice